tonytvo/blog-generator/content/blog/effective-typescript/index.md

   //      ~~~~~~~ Interface 'IPerson' incorrectly extends interface 'Person'.
   //                Types of property 'age' are incompatible.
   //                  Type 'number' is not assignable to type 'string'.
+  // generally you want more safety check, so this is a good reason to use extends with interfaces
   age: number;
 }
 ```